MatterMiners/tardis/docs/source/plugins/plugins.rst

         Plugin_2:
             option_123: my_option_123

-Sqlite Registry
+SQLite Registry
 ---------------
-The :py:class:`~tardis.plugins.sqliteregistry.SqliteRegistry` implements a persistent storage of all Drone states in a Sqlite database.
+The :py:class:`~tardis.plugins.sqliteregistry.SqliteRegistry` implements a persistent storage of all Drone states in a SQLite database.
 The usage of this module is recommended in order to recover the last state of TARDIS in case the service has to be restarted.

 Available configuration options